PartyWumpus/typst-concealer/README.md

 # Typst concealer

-A simple neovim plugin that uses the new(ish) kitty unicode rendering protocol thing to render typst expressions inline.
+A neovim plugin that uses the new(ish) kitty unicode rendering protocol to render typst expressions inline.
 Has live previews as you type in insert mode.

-~~Very~~ Reasonably experimental etc. Also it should work with tmux :)
+Is experimental.
+Also it should work with tmux :)

 https://github.com/user-attachments/assets/94179603-2f41-43ff-9e5f-6dc4f31dc02d